frappe/frappe_io/frappe_io/www/docs/user/en/guides/integration/token_based_auth.md

 Api-key and api-secret can be generated from the web interface, from the command line or by remote procedure call (RPC):

-- RPC
+- RPC:
   `/api/method/frappe.core.doctype.user.user?user="user_name"`
-- Command
+- Command:
   `bench execute frappe.core.doctype.user.user --args ['user_name']`
-- Web
+- Web:
-  `User -> Api Access -> Generate Keys
+  `User -> Api Access -> Generate Keys`

 ###### Note:
 1. Api key cannot be re-generated.
-2. Only user's with system manager role can generate keys.
+2. Only users with system manager role can generate keys.

 # Authentication
 The HTTP Authorization request header contains the credentials to authenticate a user with a server.
 It consits of the authorization type (`token` or `Basic`) and the corresponding token.